sigstore/sigstore-website/content/en/rekor/pluggable-types.md

 ---
-title: "Plugable types"
+title: "Pluggable types"
 category: "Rekor"
 position: 303
 ---

-## Description

-Rekor supports plugable types (aka different schemas) for entries stored in the transparency log.
+Rekor supports pluggable types (aka different schemas) for entries stored in the transparency log.
 This will allow you to develop your own manifest type in your preferred formatting style (json|yaml|xml).

 ### Currently supported types